Quickstart Guide

 where $x_t$ is the state and $u_t$ is the control at a time indexed by $t$.
 Together $z_t$ is referred to as a knot point and a NamedTrajectory essentially just stores a collection of knot points and makes it easy to access the state and control variables.

-Here we will createa a NamedTrajectory with a fixed timestep.
-This is done by passing a scalar as the timestep kwarg.
+Here we will create a NamedTrajectory with a variable timestep.

 # define the number of timesteps